PurpleKaz81/omens-interview/project1/README.md

 ### Usage

 The app is simple.
-It consumes the API and displays the results in JSON.
+It consumes an API and displays the results in JSON while filtering the array hash through four keys only.
+The page loads in localhost:3000 immediately filtering for type: "phyto", but can also be filtered for type: "course".
+If the query remains empty, the app will display all the results for the four keys.

 ### Contributing